IckleChris/jquery-date-dropdowns/README.md

 Type: `string`
 Default: `date`

-Specify the name attribute for the hidden field that will contain the formatted date for submission
+Specify the name attribute for the hidden field that will contain the formatted date for submission. **Note:** this will overwrite an existing name attribute on an input element

 ####submitFormat